wish-wg/webrtc-http-egress-protocol/draft-murillo-whep.md

 # Introduction

-The IETF RTCWEB working group standardized JSEP ([RFC8829]), a mechanism used to control the setup, management, and teardown of a multimedia session.
-It also describes how to negotiate media flows using the Offer/Answer Model with the Session Description Protocol (SDP) [RFC3264] as well as the formats for data sent over the wire (e.g., media types, codec parameters, and encryption).
+The IETF RTCWEB working group standardized JSEP ({{!RFC8829}}), a mechanism used to control the setup, management, and teardown of a multimedia session.
+It also describes how to negotiate media flows using the Offer/Answer Model with the Session Description Protocol (SDP) {{!RFC3264}} as well as the formats for data sent over the wire (e.g., media types, codec parameters, and encryption).
 WebRTC intentionally does not specify a signaling transport protocol at application level.
 This flexibility has allowed the implementation of a wide range of services.
 However, those services are typically standalone silos which don't require interoperability with other services or leverage the existence of tools that can communicate with them.

-While some standard signaling protocols are available that can be integrated with WebRTC, like SIP [RFC3261] or XMPP [RFC6120], they are not designed to be used in broadcasting/streaming services, and there also is no sign of adoption in that industry.
-RTSP [RFC7826], which is based on RTP and may be the closest in terms of features to WebRTC, is not compatible with the SDP offer/answer model [RFC3264].
+While some standard signaling protocols are available that can be integrated with WebRTC, like SIP {{?RFC3261}} or XMPP {{?RFC6120}}, they are not designed to be used in broadcasting/streaming services, and there also is no sign of adoption in that industry.
+RTSP {{?RFC7826}}, which is based on RTP and may be the closest in terms of features to WebRTC, is not compatible with the SDP offer/answer model {{!RFC3264}}.

 So, currently, there is no standard protocol designed for consuming media from streaming service using WebRTC.

-There are many situation in which the lack of a standard protocol for consuming media from streaming service using WebRTC has become a problem:
+There are many situations in which the lack of a standard protocol for consuming media from streaming service using WebRTC has become a problem:

-- Interoperability between WebRTC services and product.
+- Interoperability between WebRTC services and products.
 - Reusing player software which can be integrated easily.
 - Integration with Dynamic Adaptive Streaming over HTTP (DASH) for offering live streams via WebRTC while offering a time-shifted version via DASH.
-- Playing WebRTC streams in devices that doesn't support custom javascript to be run (like TVs).
+- Playing WebRTC streams on devices that don't support custom javascript to be run (like TVs).

 This document mimics what has been done  the WebRTC HTTP Ingest Protocol (WHIP) {{?I-D.draft-ietf-wish-whip}} for ingestion and specifies a simple HTTP-based protocol that can be used for consuming media from a streaming service using WebRTC.